 Several U.S. states and localities have enacted legislation requiring pharmaceutical companies to establish marketing compliance programs, file periodic reports with the state or make periodic public disclosures on sales, marketing, pricing, clinical trials, and other activities.
 Similar legislation is being considered in other states.
-Additionally, as part of the Patient Protection and Affordable Care Act, the Federal government has enacted the Physician Payment Sunshine provisions, which when fully implemented requires manufacturers to publicly report gifts and payments made to physicians and teaching hospitals.
+Additionally, as part of the Patient Protection and Affordable Care Act, the Federal government has enacted the Physician Payment Sunshine provisions, which requires manufacturers to publicly report gifts and payments made to physicians and teaching hospitals.
 Many of these requirements are new and uncertain, and the penalties for failure to comply with these requirements are unclear.
 Nonetheless, if we are found not to be in full compliance with these laws, we could face enforcement action and fines and other penalties, and could receive adverse publicity.

-Similar strict restrictions are imposed on the promotion and marketing of drug products in the European Union and other countries.
+Similar strict restrictions are imposed on the promotion and marketing of drug products in the European Union, where a large portion of our non-U.S. business is conducted, and other territories.
 Laws in the European Union, including in the individual European Union member states, require promotional materials and advertising for drug products to comply with the product's Summary of Product Characteristics (SmPC), which is approved by the competent authorities.
 Promotion of a drug product which does not comply with the SmPC is considered to constitute off-label promotion.
-The off-label promotion of drug products is prohibited in the European Union.
+The off-label promotion of drug products is prohibited in the European Union and in other territories.
 Laws in the European Union, including in the individual European Union member states, also prohibit the direct-to-consumer advertising of prescription-only drug products.
-Violations of the rules governing the promotion of drug products in the European Union could be penalized by administrative measures, fines and imprisonment.
+Violations of the rules governing the promotion of drug products in the European Union and in other territories could be penalized by administrative measures, fines and imprisonment.

 Interactions between pharmaceutical companies and physicians are also governed by strict laws, regulations, industry self-regulation codes of conduct and physicians' codes of professional conduct in the individual European Union member states.
 The provision of any inducements to physicians to prescribe, recommend, endorse, order, purchase, supply, use or administer a drug product is prohibited.
 A number of European Union member states have introduced additional rules requiring pharmaceutical companies to publicly disclose their interactions with physicians and to obtain approval from employers, professional organizations and/or competent authorities before entering into agreements with physicians.
+Additional countries may consider or implement similar laws and regulations.
 Violations of these rules could lead to the imposition of fines or imprisonment.